 One of the church’s earliest and greatest thinkers and theologians, after the Apostles, was a man by the name of Augustine.
 Saint Augustine, as he came to be called, grew up in north Africa around 375 A.D.
 His father was a pagan, but his mother was a devout Christian woman named Monica who sought to raise her son in the Christian faith.
 Despite her best efforts Augustine drifted from his mother’s teaching into a promiscuous life of adolescent sinful indulgence.

-What a fitting encouragement and reminder for Christian mothers that despite your best efforts to teach your children God’s truth, it is only the power of the Holy Spirit that can bend and move their hearts to accept that truth and embrace it as their own.
+What a fitting encouragement and reminder for Christian mothers today, especially on days like Mother’s Day.
+Despite your best efforts to teach your children God’s truth, it’s only the power of the Holy Spirit that can bend and move their hearts to accept that truth and embrace it as their own.

 For all of you moms who are striving to obey God by training up your children to know the truth of Jesus Christ, don’t forget to match those efforts equally with constant and fervent prayer for His power to work in their hearts.

 If I can take some small liberty with James’ encouragement in James 5:16…